 Even though I check through all transactions and expenses, I still automate nearly all of my actual payments so that I never have to worry that something was forgotten about.
 Most of my expenses are similar from month to month, so I can usually just check the payment to see if everything is correct.

 Side note: Motif Investing allows individuals to invest affordably.
 This approachable investing platform makes it easy to buy a portfolio of up to 30 stocks, bonds or ETFs for just $9.95 total commission.
-Plus, you will receive up to $150 when you use Motif Investing if you sign up under my link.

 4. Organize your life.